Payitaht: Abdülhamid

 Payitaht: Abdülhamid (lit.
-"The Capital: Abdul Hamid"), named The Last Emperor in English, is a Turkish historical drama series starring Bülent İnal and Özlem Conker depicting historical events set during the reign of the 34th Ottoman Sultan, Abdul Hamid II.
-The series gained support in Turkey, and support from the descendants of Abdul Hamid II Harun and Orhan Osmanoglu has been noted as a "follow-up" to the previous television series Filinta Mustafa.
+'The Capital: Abdul Hamid'), named The Last Emperor in English, is a Turkish fictional and historical revisionist drama series starring Bülent İnal depicting historical events set during the reign of the 34th Ottoman sultan, Abdul Hamid II.

 Plot

-The series follows important events that marked the last 13 years of the reign of Sultan Abdül Hamid, who rules the Ottoman Empire from its capital city, known as Payitaht.
-His reign includes a war that resulted in the victory of the Ottoman Empire, the Greek War.
-It also shows the request for lands from Palestine and 1st Zionist Congress.
-An important project that the Sultan succeeded is the work of Hejaz railway, in addition to developing other railways, telegraph lines, and industries.
-Throughout his time, the Sultan faces many oppossers from all sides, from Britain and Russia to even those supposedly loyal to him.
-The main theme of the series is struggle and fight till the end.
+The series fictionalizes the major events that marked the last 13 years of the reign of Sultan Abdul Hamid II, who ruled the Ottoman Empire from its capital, the payitaht, from a historical revisionist perspective.
+It depicts the political developments following the Greco-Turkish War of 1897 by referring to the dissident Young Turks, who were constitutionalists, and the Freemasons, who are the subject of many conspiracy theories.
+It incorrectly portrays Theodor Herzl's demand for land in Palestine as events that did not actually happen.
+Throughout his reign, the Sultan faced opposition from all sides, from the United Kingdom and Russia to those who were supposedly loyal to him.

 Season 1

 The series starts during the 20th year of the Sultan's reign.
 They are planning a big project, the Hejaz railway.
 However, the Sultan's brother-in-law, Mahmud Pasha, the British, and Theodor Herzl are trying to sabotage this project.
-In the harem, on the other hand, a strong rivalry between Bidar Sultan and Seniha Sultan extends to their family.
+In the harem, on the other hand, a strong rivalry between Bidar Kadin and Seniha Sultan extends to their family.
 Also, the Sultan's brother Murad's daughters come to the palace.
-His eldest daughter, Hatice Sultan, falls in love with Kemalettin Pasha and plans to marry him while on the other hand Naime Sultan, the Sultan's daughter, also is in love with Kemalettin and tries to win his heart, eventually getting ill.
+His eldest daughter, Hatice Sultan, falls in love with Kemalettin Pasha and plans to marry him while on the other hand Naime Sultan, the Sultan's daughter, also is in love with Kemalettin and tries to win his heart, eventually becoming ill.
 Hatice Sultan with her love for Naime pretends that Kemalettin loves Naime by giving a Naime a letter which Kemalettin had written to Hatice.

-Mahmud Pasha, Seniha Sultan's husband, piles slander upon slander on Mehmed Pasha, Bidar Sultan's brother, eventually getting him exiled.
+Mahmud Pasha, Seniha Sultan's husband, piles slander upon slander on Mehmed Pasha, Bidar Sultan's brother, eventually causes his exile.
 Abdülkadir, the Sultan's son, is consistently manipulated by Mahmud Pasha and his son Sabahattin, and while trying to ruin their game gets himself into a deeper mess, getting stuck in a burning room with his mother at the end of the season which was started by Esma, a traitor servant girl, at Sabahattin's order.
 The Kingdom of Greece attacks Ottoman territory, and the season ends with the Ottoman Empire declaring war on Greece.